veronyaa/Veronika_Lavrinenko/README.md

 5. Check that your changes are visible on the Job Title page
 6. Select your field, click the Remove button and make sure your field is removed.

--Class Automatization implements functions for 1,2,4,5,6 task points -Function check() tests  added job title ( 2 task point) , changes with job title and job description ( 5 task point ) -Function check_deletion() tests deletion of job title
+Class Automatization implements functions for 1,2,4,5,6 task points

+Function check() tests  added job title ( 2 task point) , changes with job title and job description ( 5 task point )

+Function check_deletion() tests deletion of job title